Aliases for EIF3E Gene

 GeneCards Summary for EIF3E Gene

-EIF3E (Eukaryotic Translation Initiation Factor 3, Subunit E) is a Protein Coding gene.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and p70S6K Signaling.
+EIF3E (Eukaryotic Translation Initiation Factor 3 Subunit E) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include poly(A) RNA binding and translation initiation factor activity.

 UniProtKB/Swiss-Prot for EIF3E Gene